 By Paul Barach

 So, you’ve found yourself with more edibles on hand than you’re looking to consume at the moment.
 Maybe you baked a big tray of cookies for a party that you had to cancel for some reason.
 Maybe your favorite brand of gummy just returned to your local dispensary after months of waiting and you wanted to stock up.
-Maybe you had to use up your extra cannabutter before heading out of the country for a while on a long vacation (one can dream, right?).

 Whatever the reason, you have a lot of edibles on hand.
 This isn’t the worst problem to have, but you want to make sure that they don’t all go bad.
 That would be a waste of all your time, money, and effort.
 You can either consume them all once before their expiration date (please, please do not do this) or you can find a way to store them for the long term.

 However, storing edibles long term raises some questions.
 You may be wondering, “Can you freeze pot brownies?” or “Can you freeze cannabutter?”
 You may even be wondering “Does freezing edibles make them stronger?”
 (No.)

 That’s why PotGuide is here to answer the many ideas and techniques around the question “Can you freeze edibles for long term storage and how?”

 The good news is that once THC is extracted into cannabutter, oil, or distillate, the activated molecule will lose only a little potency over time.
 This means that your frozen pot brownies, if properly stored, will hit just about as hard after a month or two as when you pulled them out of the oven.